KMattAntonio256/student/navigation/about.md

 - Oak Valley Middle School Years (2022-2025)
 - Del Norte High School Freshman Year (2025-Ongoing)

+### Karate Achievements
+- I have been to four tournaments across my Karate career.
+- I have placed in ever single one, my most prized being 1st place in weapons forms
+- I have reached black belt after 7 years of hard-work and now intern at the dojo.
+Our form takes the longest to reach black-belt out of all fighting styles.

 ### Culture, Family, and Fun

 Everything for me, as for many others, revolves around family and friends.